LisaS7/Django-Shop/readme.md

 What I learned:
 * Configuring the admin view display fields and filters.
-* Using the coverage library to help identify where tests are required.
+* Using the coverage library to help identify where tests are needed.
-* Setting up test data for the models.
+* Setting up test data.
+* Testing views using the Client object.
 * Using a context processor to access data in all templates.